ivan-hc/AM/README.md

 </details>

 ------------------------------------------------------------------------
-### Rollback
+### Downgrade
 <details>
   <summary></summary>

 From version 4.4 it is possible to directly select from a list of URLs the version of the app that interests you most from the main source.
-Use the `--rollback` option in this mode:
+Use the `--rollback` option or `downgrade` in this mode:
 ```
 am --rollback ${PROGRAM}
 ```